-Two CBA setups are possible for CBA analysis and are defined as CBA option 1 and option 2:
+Two CBA setups are possible for CBA analysis and are defined as CBA option 1 and option 2 in the remaining text, with

-- Case 1: the project is built on top of an already existing or planned radial connected RES by enabling only an additional interconnector function (which consequently will then also host the existing or planned RES infeed from the initial radial connection) - Case 2: the project enables both the RES-integration function (i. e. additional OWF capacity is integrated into the system through the project) and the additional interconnector function; and the project is developed anew as a hybrid interconnector introduced (either within same market or between BZs), can follow the same logic.
+- Option 1: the project is built on top of an already existing or planned radial connected RES by enabling only an additional interconnector function (which will then also as a result host the existing or planned RES infeed from the initial radial connection) - Option 2: the project enables both the RES-integration function (i.e., additional OWF capacity is integrated into the system through the project) and the additional interconnector function; and the project is developed anew as a hybrid interconnector

-Figure 12: Hybrid CBA fundamental options
+Figure 13 - Hybrid CBA fundamental options

 For illustration purposes, only the offshore wind technology setup will be illustrated.
-More complex variants, where multiple links are built to the same OWF or where meshing is
+More complex variants, where multiple links are built to the same OWF or where meshing is introduced (either within same market or between BZs), can follow the same logic.